 Last week, I heard several voices of frustration from young pastors.
 Many of the concerns not only focused on leadership, but also addressed other areas (my talk, however, only focused on this area of leadership).
 Looking at the many different responses, I was able to find three overarching themes in the challenges young pastors face in the area of Leadership.
 Here they are from least to greatest:

 Oh!
 Planning to positively alter the bland design of my own website.
-Opinions about the whole style of http://www.robinburrows.com?
-Undeniably a splendid professional guitarist in Thanet if looking within the OTH region.
+Opinions about the whole style of http://stevechittick.ca?
+Undeniably a qualified business insurance provider in Burlington if looking within the Ontario region.
 Value a remark.
 Appreciated!

 It might be helpful at this point to give a working definition for what I mean by the word "Leadership."
 A great definition of Christian Leadership is the following: